Iowa Domestic Abuse & Sexual Abuse Funds

 - Fundraising is allowed for the salary, benefits and related costs up to 20% of one FTE per CVAD funded agency.

 - Match; state DA/SA funds are allowable for the purposes of match on federal grant awards.
 CVAD encourages programs to diversify funding sources to ensure long-term sustainability so a program should demonstrate efforts of other cash and in-kind support for the CVAD funded program.
 Attention should be paid to match eligibility requirements for each federal fund source allocated to the program.
-State funds cannot be used as match for your federal grant if the expense is unallowable under federal guidelines.
+State funds cannot be used as match for your federal grant if the expense is unallowable for that specific fund source under federal guidelines.

 - Specialized services to historically marginalized and underserved populations.
-CVAD maintains a commitment to ensuring access to survivors from all levels of ability, races, ethnicities, sexual orientations, cultures, ages, socioeconomic status, geographic location, gender and any other traditionally un/underserved populations across the State of Iowa, regardless of citizenship status, language spoken, or other personal characteristics.
+CVAD maintains a commitment to ensuring access to survivors from all levels of ability, race, ethnicity, sexual orientation, culture, age, socioeconomic status, geographic location, gender and any other traditionally un/underserved populations across the State of Iowa, regardless of citizenship status, language spoken, or other personal characteristics.

 - Volunteer training and coordination